DarneaPinkett/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a webpage

 2. What is an event?

+Every user interaction with a site is an event.

 3. What is an event listener?

+The tracking process and subsequent action taken is called an event listener

 4. Why would we convert a NodeList into an Array?

+To be more compatible with different browsers.

 5. What is a component?

+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up